Is Ethereal Beauty A Myth? Read More To Know About.

 The different notions of beauty all over the world

 What looks ethereal to you might not seem so stunning to someone else, as the places we come from are significant determinants of our beauty standards and outlooks.
-Please think of the Roman and Greece women of the Caesarian era strutting gracefully in their elegant robes, and ethereal is undoubtedly the first word that comes to your mind.
+Please think of the Roman and Greek women of the Caesarian era strutting gracefully in their elegant robes, and ethereal is undoubtedly the first word that comes to your mind.
 Move east to the Indian subcontinent, and the beauty standards again see a sea change.
-In that same period, the women were covered in six yards of elegant Saree and ornate jewelry and looked nothing short of Goddesses reincarnated.
+In that same period, the women were covered in six yards of elegant Saree and ornate jewelry and looked like Goddesses reincarnated.
 Take a trip to the British societies of the bygone era, and you will find women looking pristine in their elaborate gowns and extravagant hairdos.

 The scientific factors behind ethereal beauty

 The concepts of timeless and ethereal beauty are more often than not a product of our immediate circumstances.
 It can be the effect of conformity when you see a group of people attracted to a person, and you are more likely to consider them beautiful.
-Thus, the tastes for a particular kind of beauty spread within a population, and it ends up shaping our norms regarding timeless beauty.
+Thus, the tastes for a particular kind of beauty spread within a population, and it shapes our norms regarding timeless beauty.

 The unexplainable myth of ethereal beauty